-Solar panels are sized in kWp (kilo watts peak) which refers to their performance under STC (Standard Test Conditions).
-However you need kWh (kilo Watt hours = units of electric) as the more kWh your system generates the bigger the impact on your bills and the more Feed in Tariff you’ll be paid.
+Solar PV panels are sized in kWp (kilo watts peak) which refers to their performance under STC (Standard Test Conditions).
+However, you need kWh (kilo Watt hours = units of electrical energy) as the more kWh your system generates the bigger the impact on your bills.
 So what affects solar panel performance in conditions outside of STC?

 Low light level performance: When the light level drops, better quality panels will maintain more power.
 This is affected by the quality of the silicon and the clarity of the glass.

-Heat capacity: If a solar panel can dissipate heat better it will give better results at high temperatures.
+Heat capacity: If a Solar PV panel can dissipate heat better it will give better results at high temperatures.
 So even if a panel has a good temperature co-efficient, it may perform badly if it can’t dissipate heat effectively.

 Invented and patented by Sunpower, Maxeon technology is the most advanced type of solar cell available today.
-Sunpower’s entire range and BenQ’s Sunforte panels are the only panels on the market available with Maxeon technology.
+Sunpower’s entire range Maxeon range of Solar PV panels are the only panels on the market available with Maxeon’s copper backed technology.

 Thanks to the explanation above from Sunpower, you can see why these high quality panels are more durable and generate much more energy over their lifetime.
 Sunpower are so confident in the technology they give a market-topping 25-year full cost of replacement warranty and they’re top of the independent field testing carried out by Photon Magazine in Germany.

-Sunpower take care of their customers seriously.
-It’s not just lip service.
-Their products are only available through accredited installers, who are rigorously scrutinised before being allowed to use their products.
-And their panels must be registered through the Sunpower warranty system so the company knows exactly where they’ve been installed.
-Sunpower also carry out a customer service check with every system owner to maintain the quality of their service.
-So it shouldn’t come as much of a surprise that, currently, most of our customers choose Sunpower.
+Sunpower take care of their customers seriously, it’s not just lip service.
+Sunpower’s Premier Partners are rigorously scrutinised and Sunpower panels must be registered through the Sunpower warranty system so Sunpower know exactly where they’ve been installed.
+Every Sunpower customer also gets a customer service check to ensure the quality of service.
+This level of quality and service makes Sunpower is a very popular choice with Naked Solar’s informed customers.

 Over time, all solar panels lose some of their power.
 An average silicon crystalline panel will lose about 15% of its power over 25 years in a typical UK climate.
 However this can vary between panels and through installation methods.